ace-design/JustificationDiagram/README.md

  ]
 ```

-The next information than you can write is to specify for a node to verify than a specific repertory contains a specific numbers of files.
+You can also specify that a justification is only valid if a specific directory contains a specific number of files.

-For the example, we will say that the "Validated Architecture" node must verify that "test3" have 2 files and "test4" have 3 files.
+For the example, we will say that the "Validated Architecture" node must verify that "test3" contains 2 files and "test4" contains 3 files.

 ### informationFilesNumber.json
 ```